redhat-developer/odo/docs/website/docs/command-reference/storage.md

 If your devfile has multiple containers, you can specify to which container you want the storage to attach to using the `--container` flag in the `odo storage create` command.

-Following is an example devfile(partial excerpt) with multiple containers :
+Following is an excerpt from an example devfile with multiple containers :
 ```yaml
 components:
   - name: runtime